'Be anxious for nothing..." ~Philippians 4:6

 and co-founder of Shalshelet,

-Norma Brooks.
+Dr. Norma Rhea Brooks.

 The place was the studio of genius tech wizard, piano virtuoso, producer, composer, arranger, chef, magician, mentor, roller skater, ping pong enthusiast, and all around nice guy, Vince Evans.